skissane/pdos/s370/readme2.txt

 then do "ipl 1b9".

-You can also try it on real hardware.
+It also runs on real hardware.

 You can instead IPL from tape, by doing: